dylanrdrake/ez-menu/README.md

 [PROJECT_ID].appspot.com.
 Do not include "http://" before the domain name.

 ## Run Locally
+1. Activate env in backend/

+1. Install AppEngine included libaries in backend/app.yaml into virtualenv:

+    These will automatically be included when deploying to AppEngine

 1. Add the backend host URL to `main.js`: http://localhost:8081.

 1. Navigate to the root directory of the application and start the development server with the following command: